Tetrahydropyridinylpyrrolopyridine

-Tetrahydropyridinylpyrrolopyridines are a group of pyrrolopyridine and tetrahydropyridine derivatives related to the tryptamines.
+Tetrahydropyridinylpyrrolopyridines are a group of pyrrolopyridine–tetrahydropyridine derivatives related to the tryptamines.
 They are not tryptamines themselves, as they feature a pyrrolopyridine instead of indole ring system.
 The compounds include (R)-69, (R)-70, and CP-94253.
 They are known to act as serotonin receptor agonists, including of the serotonin 5-HT_{1} and/or 5-HT_{2} receptors.
 Some tetrahydropyridinylpyrrolopyridines, such as (R)-69 and (R)-70, were discovered by Bryan L. Roth and colleagues via ultra-large-scale docking.